andreleox/backrest-playground/README.md

 # backrest-playground [work in progress]
 ### What is this?
-It's an environtment based on 2 Postgres virtual machines and 1 Pgbackrest conected to them in order to do backup, restore and demostrate some capabilities of this great backup tool.
+It's and Pgbackrest environment conected with 2 Postgres clusters (VM) in order to do backup, restore and demostrate some capabilities of this great backup tool, like backup, delta restore, diferencial backups and so on.

-to play with pgbackrest backups and restores.
-We are using Vagrant to create environtment, as follow:
+### Pre-requisites:
+* Vagrant shuld be installed on you machine
+* Virtualization tool like Virtualbox, Hyperv

 ### How to use it?